ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/07-data-exploration-ideal-marc.md

 teaching: 45
 exercises: 0
 questions:
-- "How can I analyse the counts obtained from the DESeq2 analysis?"
+- "How can I analyze the counts obtained from the DESeq2 analysis?"
 objectives:
 - "Understand the model used by DESeq2 to compute differential expression"
 - "Understand the different units for counts (TPM etc.)